 If Kramer's week-long experiment appears outrageous, what Facebook does on a daily basis -- also without specifically asking its users -- is monstrous in the extreme.
 An algorithm called EdgeRank scores each post on a number of criteria, such as how frequently a News Feed owner interacts with its author and the quality of that interaction (a comment is more valuable than a "like").
 The higher-ranked posts go to the top of the feed.
 That's why a typical user doesn't see everything her friends are posting -- just what Facebook decides they'd be interested in seeing, plus paid advertising (whih is also supposed to be targeted).
 You can tweak the settings to make posts appear in their "natural" order, but few people bother to do it, just as hardly anyone ever reads Facebook's data use policy: buried among these 9000 words, there is a sentence that says research is a legitimate use.

 In other words, on Facebook, one can opt out of having a machine decide what content you will find engaging.
-Twitter, by contrast, allows users to opt in by using the so-called Discover feed.
+Twitter, by contract, allows users to opt in by using the so-called Discover feed.
 I find the opt-in tactic more honest, but, predictably, it's less effective from a marketing point of view.